 Why choose Johns Hopkins Care at Home for wound and ostomy care?

 Our specialized nurses help you stay safe and comfortable at home, while receiving care for complex wounds and adjusting to life with an ostomy.
 Highlights of our wound and ostomy care services are:

 Our nurses have extensive experience caring for hospitalized patients.
 Many of our nurses have achieved certification from the Wound, Ostomy and Continence Nurses Society (WOCN).
 Our program provides ongoing, expert training so our team continues to improve its skills and knowledge.

 With Johns Hopkins Care at Home, you have access to a team of health care providers from several fields of medicine, including nursing, social work, nutrition, and rehab services.
 Our providers work together to develop a care plan tailored to your needs.
 The team meets regularly to review progress, adjusting the care plan as needed.

 A focus on quality and safety

-As part of Johns Hopkins Home Care Group, our wound and ostomy care services have received accreditation from the Joint Commission, an organization whose recognition shows that our dedication to patient care meets or exceeds national standards for safety and quality.
+As part of Johns Hopkins Care at Home, our wound and ostomy care services have received accreditation from the Joint Commission, an organization whose recognition shows that our dedication to patient care meets or exceeds national standards for safety and quality.
 Our quality check system ensures your safety for every service or procedure we provide.
 We follow WOCN and Joint Commission guidelines to provide the best possible care.
 See our ratings for quality of patient care at the Centers for Medicare & Medicaid Services.